airbytehq/connector-contest/README.md

 # Airbyte Connector Contest
-Contribute a connector to open-source Airbyte and win cash!
+Contribute a connector to open-source Airbyte and win cash.
+We encourage you to build connectors faster and easier using our new [Low Code CDK](https://docs.airbyte.com/connector-development/config-based/)!

 ## Guidelines